 LISTEN First: HUNZUKUTZ

-March towards global leadership will involve following steps:
+March towards global leadership will involve the following steps:

 1. Get rid of BEGGING BOWL/QARATANG MENTALITY